 A. Information regarding the NFHS courses can be found at nfhslearn.com.
 Persons required to take these courses will first have to register as a new user at nfhslearn.com.
-This can be done by selecting "Register" at the bottom of the gray "Sign In Here" box on the right side of the homepage.
-Participants will then select the two required courses from the "Courses" drop down menu in the red tool bar at the top of the page.
+This can be done by selecting "Register" in the upper right hand corner of the homepage.
+Once you have registered, you will need to click on "Courses" on the tool bar at the top of the page and search for the appropriate courses.
 Each participant must pay online with a credit or debit card when they register for the courses.